apollographql/apollo-server/docs/source/features/plugins.md

     {
       requestDidStart(requestContext) {
-        /* Plugin-specific request scope can be created here and used in more granular life-cycle events below. */ return {
+        /* Plugin-specific request scope can be created here and used in more granular lifecycle events below. */ return {

           parsingDidStart(requestContext) {